 Connor is now 18 years old.
-He was diagnosed at 3 months old with CF. His early years were spent doing many breathing treatments and chest physical therapy.
+He was diagnosed at 3 months old with cystic fibrosis.
+His early years were spent doing many breathing treatments and chest physical therapy.
 As the years passed, his profound fatigue was quite a puzzle.
 He was then diagnosed with adrenal insufficiency.
 The intake of daily meds rose to approximately 40 per day, just to try to stay healthy.

 He continues with the many treatments, medications and chest physical therapy, each done with a smile and a gratefulness to God to be alive!